Back to top

 • Installation of RF Hearing Assistance Systems and other ADA enhancements

-• Digital Projection System for movies presentations
+• Digital Projection System for movie presentations

-• Comfortable theater style seating in auditorium
+• Comfortable theater-style seating in the Auditorium

 • HVAC improvements